 Switch provides early interventions to support the inclusion of learners whose social and emotional needs are causing concern and preventing them from achieving their full potential.

 Our programmes help young people understand how situations and issues arise and then develop the skills to approach concerns in a more reflective way, allowing them to be more effective in solving their own problems and feel more in control.

 We are able to support children and young people using a structured social-emotional learning programme, plus therapeutic input from educational psychology and therapy professionals.
 We use recognised assessment techniques and ‘Expressive Therapies’ (Malchiodi, C. 2005) such as art, music, Lego®, creative writing, play and sand-tray for those children and young people who are experiencing a range of difficulties in their home or classroom environments.

 Our emphasis is placed on supporting young people to make good choices in both their educational and personal lives, giving them the ability to recognise and respond to their own emotions, form effective peer and adult relationships and to persevere through difficulties.
-This programme has been developed in partnership with The University of Birmingham’s Jubilee Centre for Character and Virtues research and aims to foster improvement in 5 key development areas:
+This programme aims to positively impact on 6 key development areas: